Edwin Michael Conway: Priesthood

-Conway was ordained a priest for the Archdiocese of Chicago by Cardinal Albert Meyer on May 3, 1960.
-His first two assignments were as an associate pastor at two Chicago parishes: St. Bonaventure (1960-1965) and at St. Mary of the Lake (1965-1967).
-After graduating from Loyola, he went to work for Catholic Charities in the archdiocese full-time where he held a variety of positions, including its administrator.
+Conway was ordained a priest for the Archdiocese of Chicago by Cardinal Albert Meyer at St. Mary of the Lake on May 3, 1960.
+After his ordination, the archdiocese assigned Conway as an assistant pastor at St. Bonaventure Parish in Chicago.
+He was transferred in 1965 to St. Mary of the Lake Parish in Chicago.

-Episcopacy
+In 1970, Conway received a Master of Social Work degree from Loyola University Chicago.After graduating from Loyola, he went to work for Catholic Charities in the archdiocese full-time where he held a variety of positions, including its administrator.

+Auxiliary Bishop of Chicago

-On January 24, 1995, Pope John Paul II named Conway as titular bishop of Augurus and auxiliary bishop of the Archdiocese of Chicago.
-He was consecrated by Cardinal Joseph Bernardin.
+On January 24, 1995, Pope John Paul II named Conway as titular bishop of Augurus and as an auxiliary bishop of Chicago.
+He was consecrated by Cardinal Joseph Bernardin at Holy Name Cathedral in Chicago.
 Auxiliary Bishops Alfred Abramowicz and Timothy Lyne were the principal co-consecrators.
 Conway served as episcopal vicar of Vicariate II from 1995 to 2003.

-On August 19, 2003 he was appointed by Cardinal Francis George as the vicar general of the archdiocese.
+In 2003, Conway was appointed by Cardinal Francis George as the vicar general of the archdiocese.
 Conway held that position until he died from esophageal cancer on August 9, 2004.